Anti-austerity movement in Spain: 23 July

 All columns of the Indignant People's March unite in Puerta del Sol on 23 July.

 After a month-long walk, the columns of the Indignant People's March joined in Puerta del Sol, where the movement first emerged.
 Thousands collapsed the main entrances of Madrid in an improvised demonstration, as sympathizers from Madrid and all over Spain joined the walkers.

 The eight columns reunited at 9 p.m. in Puerta del Sol under a banner saying "WELCOME DIGNITY," received with cheers and applause.
 The march culminated in a wrap up and after-action review assembly, at which participants shared the social, political and economic problems of the towns visited along the way, as well as the proposals made by the townspeople.
 The protesters created The Book of the People to collect these experiences and redacted it into an official document to be deposited in the Congress of Deputies' register.
 A provisional camp was established in Paseo del Prado to host the thousands of newly arrived walkers.

 24 July

 During the day's rally, protesters sprayed red hand graffiti on buildings and posted bills saying "GUILTY" on bank offices and ministries, referencing the widely held belief that the crisis was caused by banks, the Government, and cuts in social services.
 Due to the large crowds, the demonstration split into two columns to avoid congestion.
 The demonstration ended with a protest camp in front of the Congress of Deputies.

 25 July

 The "I Foro Social del 15M" was held in order to coordinate the mobilizations of the following winter.
 During the economics assembly, 2001 Nobel Prize winner Joseph Stiglitz appeared to show his support to the movement.
 The camp in front of the Congress continued.

-26 July

-Fifty indignados left Puerta del Sol walking in an International March to Brussels planning to arrive on 8 October, a week before the demonstrations of 15 October, in order to give the people's proposals to the European Parliament.